Remote Destinations

 Ilulissat is very well documented as a travel destination.
 Oddly, less than 3,000 of the overland hotel guests to Greenland were American in 2022.
 Relatively few Americans have visited Greenland but interest unexpectedly ticked up in 2019 when there was talk about the US offering to purchase it.
 Greenland is not for sale but the free publicity was helpful until the pandemic hit.

-See the video inspiration and the partners section for more information on Ilulissat.
+See the video inspiration and the vendors section for more information on Ilulissat.
 Rather than spend the time describing what can be done in Ilulissat and its surrounding communities like Ilimanaq, the photos above encapsulate exactly what you can see and experience.
-I will place some additional links below for research purposes.
+I highly recommend looking at the vendor’s pages and Facebook and Instagram presence to learn more about Greenland through their eyes.
+All of them are Greenlanders and want to share their beautiful country with us.

 Qeqertarsuaq